alexgorbatchev/iframe-script-loader/README.md

 ### iframeScriptLoader(scripts, callback)

-- `scripts` is a key/value table where a key is a script name and at the same time variable name that loaded script adds to `window`, eg `window[key]`.
-The value is script source.
+- `scripts` is a list of tuples (or more) where the last value is script source and all other values are variable names that the script exports into the `window`.
-- `callback` is a `function(err, results)` that gets called when all scripts have loaded. `results` is a key/value table which contains the same keys as `scripts` and the values are loaded scripts.
+- `callback` is a `function(err, results)` that gets called when all scripts have loaded. `results` is a key/value table which contains all exported keys as listed in the `scripts`.

 ## Testing